Want to quickly get rid of your hangover? Click here.

 Can IV fluid bags help with two day hangovers?

-Now that you are sold, you are probably wondering exactly how this whole process works.
-You will be pleased to know that Reset IV Hydration can be found in your major party-zone hotspots including Las Vegas, South Florida, and Los Angeles, with the hopes to expand to even more cities.
+You will be pleased to know that Reset IV Hydration can be found in your major party-zone hotspots including Las Vegas, South Florida, and Los Angeles (with more to come).

 What’s the catch?